peaclab/PACT/README.md

 <!---
 The config file describes the material property, initial temperature, as well as cooling package information.
 The floorplan file describes the chip information that includes chip size, number of blocks, block sizes and location, and block material property.
 Lcf file stands for the layer configuration file, which basically shows the layer stack with cooling information.
 Ptrace file allocates the power number for each active block inside the chip stack.
 ModelParams file shows the simulation information (e.g., steady-state/transient, solver type, number of grids, package information, etc.)
 -->
-More details about PACT can be found in [1].
+More details about PACT can be found in our TCAD paper [1].

 All the source codes are located inside the /src folder include the SuperLU solver as well as the SPICE solvers.
 Steady-state and transient SPICE-based solvers are named as SPICE_steady and SPICE_transient, respectively.